santiagomontoyac/Accenture/README.md

     - Open Folder
     - Find and select the project "client" (you must enter the client folder to load the project)

-2. Run the project with the option ---->   "ng serve -o"
+2. In the terminal of visual studio (ctrl + ñ) Run the project with the option ---->   "ng serve -o" if there is any error give the command   ---->    "npm install"